 As noted above, the Compensation Committee conducts an annual performance and compensation review for our executive officers, including our Chief Executive Officer.
 The review is typically conducted over a series of meetings beginning at the end of the year as part of the Company's broader annual performance review process.
 The annual corporate score which is determined as described above in "Annual Performance Goals" is used to determine the size of the Company-wide bonus pool.
 Our Chief Executive Officer receives a bonus based entirely on corporate performance since our Chief Executive Officer has ultimate operational responsibility for corporate performance.
-Our other executives receive a bonus which is primarily linked to corporate performance (85%), with a smaller individual performance component (15%).
-The individual performance component of the bonus for these executive officers can be modified up to 125% or down to 0% dependent on performance in the prior year.
-In addition, the Compensation Committee retains flexibility to increase or decrease any and all compensation components to reflect performance.
+Our other executives receive a bonus which is primarily linked to corporate performance (85%), with a smaller individual performance in the prior year.
+In addition, the Compensation Committee retains flexibility to increase on decrease any and all compensation components to reflect performance.